CHURCH HISTORY

 The first Methodist Academy in New England was established here in 1817 and the Methodist Church was constructed in 1836.

-Soon after, the Congregational Church was built-in 1839, followed by the Universalist Church in 1873.
 In 1933 the three congregations joined as one in the Newfields Community Church, holding worship in the Universalist Building, which is the only one of the three original church buildings still remaining.
 This is our church home today.

 We are in covenant with the United Methodist Church, the United Church of Christ and the Unitarian Universalist Association.
 Through these bodies we participate in mission in the State of New Hampshire and throughout the world.